Unpackerr/unpackerr/README.md

 [http://blog.mact.me/2014/10/22/yosemite-upgrade-changes-open-file-limit](http://blog.mact.me/2014/10/22/yosemite-upgrade-changes-open-file-limit)

 Deluge takes a while to reply with a lot of transfers.
 Set the timeout to 30+s.
-I use 60s on my server and it seems to be okay.
+I use 60s on my server and it seems to be okay with around 600-800 transfers.

 ## TODO